 The Standard Plan is available for $20 per user, per month.
 There's no user limit on this plan so, although Google Voice is largely suited to small teams, this plan could feasibly work for larger ones too.

-Along with everything available in the Google Voice Starter Plan, customers who opt for the Standard Plan will get a multi-level auto-attendant/virtual receptionist, be able to set up ring groups, desk phone support, eDiscovery for calls, and voicemails and SMS records.
+Along with everything available in the Google Voice Starter Plan, customers who opt for the Standard Plan will get a multi-level auto-attendant/virtual receptionist, the ability to set up ring groups, desk phone support, eDiscovery for calls, and voicemail and SMS records.

 There's also customizable call routing and you can integrate with Polycom for desktop phones too, and you can set a customizable greeting for your inbound calls as well.